 CMS currently examines provider networks for the accuracy of listings, when they expand to new geographic areas.
 The agency also investigates complaints, changes of ownership, or termination of a large provider.
 In 2017, CMS plans to expand their regulation by requiring providers to provide their entire network for review before seeking to expand.
 Even with this regulation in place, it will be important for seniors to do their own research when choosing a right plan.
 However, due to the difficulty of predicting future specialty care, this research may be difficult for many seniors.

 The Long Island-based elder care coordinators of Tully Law, PC recognize the stresses associated with navigating long-term care.
 Although Medicare generally does not cover costs of assistance with daily tasks, chronic and custodial needs, New York Medicaid is available to help pay for these services.
 The dedicated lawyers at Tully Law, PC are available to help you or your loved one plan and apply for New York Medicaid.
-Our offices are conveniently located in Melville and Centereach (by appointment) to assist New York City, Nassau and Suffolk County residents with their Medicaid planning and application needs.
+Our office is conveniently located in Melville to assist New York City, Nassau and Suffolk County residents with their Medicaid planning and application needs.
 Contact us today at (631) 271-9804.